 The application should include:

-a curriculum vitae (2 sides of A4, incl. footnotes and references)
+a curriculum vitae (2 pages, incl. footnotes and references)

 the names of two referees

 evidence of having been accepted by the proposed host institution (this may be forwarded separately)

 and details of any other awards applied for or received.

 Please note that no other application form will be accepted.
 Incomplete or incorrectly completed applications, or those which are over the page limit, will be considered ineligible.

 Applicants must arrange for their referees to send their reports direct to the Menzies Centre.
 Only emailed applications and references will be accepted.
 The Centre does not pursue late references.